fluxcd/cues/README.md

 export SOPS_AGE_RECIPIENTS=USER1-PUB-KEY,USER2-PUB-KEY
 ```

-Before committing changes to Git, you can encrypt all `secrets.*.cue` files with:
+Before committing changes to Git, you can encrypt all `*.secrets.cue` files with:

 ```shell
 cue seal .